Lavariet/Lavariet/README.md

 Hi there, I’m Manuel aka @Lavariet

-Working as Frontend (officially Full Stack, but Nodejs, am I right?)
+Working as Frontend (officially Full Stack, but Nodejs, am I right?) dev

 I currently working with React, Graphql and Node, which is a stark reminder that SQL is actually something you can miss ;)